ENQT-GmbH/remoc/remoc/README.md

 The feature `full-codecs` enables all codecs.

-By default all features are enabled and the JSON codec is used as default.
+By default all features are enabled and the Postbag codec is used as default.

 ### JavaScript and web support